temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 npm run start
 ```

 You should now see your Worker program running.
 However, note that if you change your Workflow Definition while the Worker is running, you need to restart the Worker process.
-To prevent this, you can run the Worker program using `nodemon` instead:
+To prevent this, exit your current Worker program with CTRL+C and run the Worker program using `nodemon` instead to automatically watch for changes:

 ```command
 npm run start.watch